Allocation of Parental Responsibilities and Child Support

 o Enforcing the Judgment: If your former spouse or partner was supposed to do something but refuses to, you may seek enforcement of those terms.
 If the Court finds that the non-compliance was without justification, the Court can award you reasonable attorneys’ fees.

 o Modifying the Judgment: Property division is not modifiable but other issues (such as the amount of child support or maintenance, or the allocation of parental responsibilities) can be altered under specific conditions.
 We are prepared to help you analyze your situation to determine if you meet the grounds necessary to seek modification.

 Please contact us for a free, face-to-face consultation.

-We handle cases throughout Cook, Lake, and Will Counties.
+We handle cases throughout Cook County.
 Please call or send an email, so we can schedule your free initial consultation.